MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the New-ReportSubmissionPolicy cmdlet to create the user submission configuration in your cloud-based organization.
-If you've already done this, the cmdlet returns an error.
+Use the New-ReportSubmissionPolicy cmdlet to create the report submission policy in your cloud-based organization.

+**Note**: If the policy already exists (the Get-ReportSubmissionPolicy cmdlet returns output), you can't use this cmdlet.
+To delete the existing policy and start over with the default settings, use the Remove-ReportSubmissionPolicy cmdlet first.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).